-The ministry acknowledges that the COVID-19 pandemic continues to have significant impacts on families and on the child care and early years sector and that contractual service targets are based on the context for the sector before the impacts of COVID-19 were felt.
-The ministry will continue to monitor the COVID-19 situation and may make changes to contractual service targets as necessary.
+The ministry acknowledges that the child care and early years sector continues to recover from the COVID-19 pandemic and that contractual service targets are based on the context for the sector before the impacts of COVID-19 were felt.
+The ministry will continue to monitor the situation and may make changes to contractual service targets as necessary.